 The hatred of Jews persists in the 21st century in overt ways, like a shooting at a synagogue or a swastika painted on a building.
-It also persists in more subtle ways - the perpetuation of Jewish stereotypes or retaliation against Jews of all nationalities for the actions and policies of the Israeli government.
+It also persists in more subtle ways - the perpetuation of Jewish stereotypes, retaliation against Jews of all nationalities for the actions and policies of the Israeli government, or anti-Zionist actions or sentiments.
 In all forms, antisemitism fosters fear and normalizes hate.